jacksonbarreto/Higher-Education-Institutions-in-Germany-Dataset-2025/README.md

 ## Methodology
 The methodology for creating the dataset involved obtaining data from two sources: The European Higher Education Sector Observatory (ETER)[3].
 The data was collected on December 26, 2024, the Eurostat for NUTS - Nomenclature of territorial units for statistics 2013-16[4] and 2021[5].

-This section outlines the methodology used to create the dataset for Higher Education Institutions (HEIs) in France.
+This section outlines the methodology used to create the dataset for Higher Education Institutions (HEIs) in Germany.
 The dataset consolidates information from various sources, processes the data, and enriches it to provide accurate and reliable insights.

 **Data Sources**
 1. **ETER Database**: The primary dataset was sourced from the ETER database, containing detailed information about HEIs in Europe.